LinusBorg/composition-api-demos/README.md

 #### `use-array-pagination.js`

-Wrapping `usePagination`, it paginates an array.
+Wrapping `usePagination`, it paginates an array that you pass to it.

 ### Event handling